Toggle: English / Spanish

 - Painful scrotal swelling (epididymis is enlarged)

-- Tender, swollen groin area on affected side
+- Tender, swollen, and painful groin area on affected side

 - Testicle pain that gets worse during a bowel movement